Keep up-to-date on the latest news and events related to data.gov.sg such as upcoming

 eGov Global Exchange

-will feature a strong line-up of international speakers from the government, academia
+eGov Global Exchange will feature a strong line-up of international speakers from

-the development of eGovernment as a result of emerging trends in technology and
+and challenges for the development of eGovernment as a result of emerging trends

-consumer behaviour.
-This international eGovernment event serves as an important
+in technology and consumer behaviour.
+This international eGovernment event serves

-platform for mutual learning and sharing of valuable insights, and provides opportunities
+as an important platform for mutual learning and sharing of valuable insights, and